50th Issue of Teaching Citizenship Journal reaches every secondary school

 Lastly, we said a fond farewell to Chris and Deepa earlier this term, both of whose long-standing commitment helped shaped ACT over many years.
 We welcome Camilla to our team, who was a former British Council teacher who joins as Membership and Events Coordinator.
 We also welcome Zoe Baker as our new Lead Secondary Adviser who will be developing our regional work and CPD offer.
 They are looking forward to working closely with you all.

-We're keen to hear how you and your pupils are taking part in Election Activites.
+We’re keen to hear how you and your pupils are taking part in Election Activities.
 Send us a tweet @ACitizenshipT!